Frequently asked questions

 Do pxlence assays come with a diagnostic guarantee?

-Pxlence assays can be used for research purpose only, data interpretation and clinical outcome remains the responsibility of the customer.
-There may be other licenses to use PCR in a commercial environment.
-It is up to the customer to ensure he/she has the required licenses.
+Pxlence assays and kits are sold for research use only.
+The data interpretation and clinical outcome remains the responsibility of the customer.
+Several of our customers use our assays and products in an accredited or quality controlled laboratory, upon internal validation.
+Of note, there may be other licenses required to use PCR in a commercial environment.
+It is up to the customer to ensure the required licenses.